Feliperaxd/pantrypy/README.md

 # PantryPy
-PantryPy is a Python library enhancing type hints and introducing new object annotations, simplifying code clarity and extensibility
+PantryPy is a Python library enhancing type hints and introducing new object annotations, simplifying code clarity and extensibility!

 ## Installation
-To install, use the command `pip install pantrypy` in your terminal.
+To install, use the command `pip install pantrypy` in your terminal!

 ## Structures
 Structures are objects created to represent that type, many of them can have special functionalities such as arithmetic operations or formatting when transformed into strings!